open/close all folders

 Episode 7 - Aftermath

 - When Foggy gets home after being questioned by the police, Marci is waiting up for him and understandably frightened by how close Foggy got to being killed, reminding us that she's got a soul.
 Then they spontaneously have Glad-to-Be-Alive Sex.
+Afterwards Foggy proposes and suggests they go to the courthouse to get married immediately.
+Marci turns him down but makes it clear it's only because he's obviously freaked out about what happened and isn't thinking clearly.

 - Mixed with Tear Jerker, but when Karen is talking to Ellison in the hospital, we get a rare moment of unrestrained rage from Ellison at the attack on his reporters, showing that he truly cares about all of their work.
 Karen also holds her own when Ellison tries to get her to give up the real Daredevil's identity, showing the strength of her loyalty to Matt.